emscripten-core/emscripten/site/source/docs/api_reference/html5.h.rst

 .. c:function:: EMSCRIPTEN_RESULT emscripten_set_element_css_size(const char * target, double width, double height)

-	Resizes the css width and height of the element specified by ``target`` on the Emscripten web page.
+	Resizes the CSS width and height of the element specified by ``target`` on the Emscripten web page.

 	:param target: Element to resize.
 If 0 is passed, the element specified by ``Module.canvas`` will be used.
 	:type target: const char*